WintonCentre/kcp/README.md

 The websites are also written in clojure - in clojurescript - and they compile to js code to run in a browser.
 The build tools are currently using the [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html) tool set as this gave simpler access to the few `npm` module dependencies such as react-bootstrap that we are using.

 <!--
 There have however been recent releases on the main [clojurescript compiler](https://clojurescript.org) thread that mean this dependency on shadow-cljs is no longer necessary.
 It too can now access `npm` modules easily, and it also now has a target which output which is compatible with js bundlers like webpack.
 We will avoid any run-time code dependencies on shadow-cljs so we retain the ability to use this approach at a later date.
 -->

-## Status
-**Requirements**

-[Spreadsheet at](file:///Users/gmp26/Dropbox (Cambridge University)/Winton Centre/TRANSPLANT/LUNGS/LUNGS - OTHER STUFF/NHS BT MEETINGSkcp/lungs/lungs other stuff/NHSBT meetings/Joel McGrath/)

-**Work in Progress**
-A new generic kcp repo which is merging clj pre-processing with the cljs-tool.

-I'm working on the premise that we can generate all the organ transplant tools from this one repo, and also do the configuration pre-processing here.

-See the config files in the data folder.

 ## Configuration tools and data
-  Tools are in `src/clj/kcp/configure`.
+  Tools are in `src/kcp/configure`.
-  Configuration is in `data` and is controlled by `config.edn`
+  Configuration is in `data` and is controlled by `resources/config.edn`

-  Run `bb config` to generate a complete set of edn and csv files in the resources/public directory.
+  Run `bb config` to generate a complete set of edn and csv files in the `resources/public` directory.

   The configuration tool has a profile argument set to either `:kidney` or `:lung` which selects between the kidney or lung xlsx workbooks.
-The configuration reads in a workbook, validates it, and generates site run-time configuratioqn files in `public/resources`.
+The configuration reads in a workbook, validates it, and generates site run-time configuratioqn files in `resources/public`.

   Run either `bb kidney` or `bb lung` depending on which one you want to work on.